boycolde/Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because its simple human readable automation that doesn't require special coding skills and tasks get executed in order.
 It also has strong app deployment, configuration management and workflow orchestration.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 Installs docker.io, pip3 and the docker module.
  # Use apt module
     - name: Install docker.io